Top 8 Things To Do in Des Moines in September

 *The event is 21 and over after 8:00 PM

-Oktoberfest is back at a brand new location in Ankeny at The District at Prairie Trail.
+Oktoberfest is back in Ankeny at The District at Prairie Trail.
 It all begins Friday at 3:00 PM with the tapping of the golden keg and free beer while it lasts.
 Learn how to polka and devour Authentic German food from Strudl Haus.
 The Lederhosen Lounge will have 2-liter glass boots of beer for groups.
-Dress in German attire, and you will be eligible to win free beer tickets and participate in the bier maiden and stein holding competitions.
-There will be two stages for live music, including The Leinenkugel’s Main Stage which will have polka bands, and the silent disco that will begin at 8:00 PM each night.
+Dress in German attire, and you will be eligible to win free beer tickets and participate in the bier maiden and stein-holding competitions.
+There will be two stages for live music, including The Leinenkugel’s Main Stage, which will have polka bands, German drinking songs, and plenty of music to get you moving.
 All tickets include free parking and a commemorative pint glass.
-Buy a ticket for Friday and come back Saturday for free, just keep your wristband on and bring your pint glass with you for free entry.

 Applefest at Living History Farms